AM-ina99/ETL_olist/README.md

   - Log data quality issues.
   - Return cleaned datasets.
 - ✅ Load cleaned data into the SQL Server database.
+- ✅ etl_scheduler providd, download in the same work directory:
+  * Open cmd in your directory.
+  * In the cmd write: python etl_scheduler.
+  * This will run etl scripts every (interval) of time.
+  * You cam modify your interval time in the etl_scheduler

 ---

 ## 📂 Dataset Description